aeraglyx/stig/docs/atr.md

 - Locate Motor Flux Linkage in Motor Cfg > FOC > General
 - With units in mind, multiply it by 22.5 and set that as your torque constant in the package
     - Example: If your flux linkage is 30 mWb, you would get 0.001 * 30 * 22.5 = 0.675 Nm/A
     - The proper calculation is $C_t = \frac{3}{2} \cdot \lambda \cdot P$, where $\lambda$ is the flux linkage [Wb] and $P$ the number of pole pairs.
 - Cross reference the table above as a sanity check
 - In the future, this step could hopefully be skipped by accessing the flux linkage directly

 ---

 For the next few steps find a large, smooth and **flat** area.
 We'll need to tune 3 coefficients with the goal of minimizing magnitude of the slope reading during flat ground riding.
-Luckily, it's straight forward to isolate their effects:
+Luckily, it's straight forward to isolate the individual components:

 **Tire Rolling Resistance**
 - Ride at a constant low speed (around 1 m/s or 1000 ERPM)